 In certain circumstances such as urgency or where required by the relevant business community, it is possible to request the maintenance of ISO 20022 message definitions outside of the yearly cycle.

 The SEG, which represents the message users, is responsible for approving both the change request and the timing of publication of the new message version.
 It is important to note that the publication of a new version in the Catalogue of messages does not mandate users to implement it.
 Actual implementation of new versions and the migration conditions ('big bang' or migration preceded by a period of coexistence) are not governed by ISO, but by the communities of users and implementers.
-However, frequent publication of new versions of the same set of messages should be avoided to ensure the stability expected by users and implementers.
-If a message is updated continuously, potential users may tend to wait until it is stabilised to invest in its implementation.
+However, frequent publication of new versions of the same set of message definitions should be avoided to ensure the stability expected by users and implementers.
+If a message definition is updated continuously, potential users may tend to wait until it is stabilised to invest in its implementation.

 The maintenance process includes the following steps:

-Actual or potential users of ISO 20022 messages are welcome to forward their requests for changes to the Registration Authority (RA).
-Each change request must describe the scope of the change including the list of impacted ISO 20022 messages as identified by the requester, the purpose of the change, the community of users interested by the change and the urgency and expected benefit/impact of the proposed change on current or future users.
+Actual or potential users of ISO 20022 message definitions are welcome to forward their requests for changes to the Registration Authority (RA).
+Each change request must describe the scope of the change including the list of impacted ISO 20022 message definitions as identified by the requester, the purpose of the change, the community of users interested by the change and the urgency and expected benefit/impact of the proposed change on current or future users.
 If the change is proposed to be implemented outside the yearly schedule, the change request must include the justification thereof.
 A change request template is available from the ISO 20022 website.

 Change requests must be sent to the Registration Authority at email@example.com.
 The RA checks each change request for completeness and conformance to the change request template.